Guidebook → Fishing rules

 Taking Fish Home

 Fish intended for consumption may be wrapped and stored in the House freezer.
-Fish can be prepared for transportation at the end of the stay for guests travelling by car or internal flights.
+We provide wrapping material and fish can be prepared for transportation at the end of the stay for guests travelling by car or internal flights.